This post may contain affiliate links.

 Ingredients to Make your Volcano Erupt:

-Red Coloring- we used liquid watercolors
+Red Food Coloring- Or red liquid watercolors

 A few drops of Dish Soap- about a Tablespoon